Agoric/documentation/main/getting-started/ertp-introduction.md

 ## Creating assets with ERTP

-In ERTP, *mints* create digital *assets*.
-Access to an asset type's mint lets you create more digital assets of that type.
+In ERTP, *mints* create *digital assets*.
+Access to an asset kind's `mint` lets you create more digital assets of that kind.
 You can then store new assets in a *payment* or a *purse*.
-- **Payments**: Assets you intend to send to someone else.
+- `Payments`: Assets you intend to send to someone else.
-- **Purses**: Store assets until you withdraw them into a payment for use
+- `Purses`: Store assets until you withdraw them into a payment for use

 To send assets in ERTP:
-1. Withdraw them from a purse.
-This creates a payment.
+1. Withdraw them from a `purse`.
+This creates a `payment`.
-2. Send this payment to a recipient object as a message.
+2. Send this `payment` to a recipient object as a message.

 To receive assets in ERTP:

-1. Create a purse for the asset type you'll receive. **Note:** You do not need access to the type's mint.
-The Issuer (which is widely shared) provides an empty purse for the asking.
+**Note**: Since an empty `purse` conveys no asset rights, you create it with a less powerful `Issuer` instead of a `Mint`.
+We'll cover `issuers` a bit further down.

-2. Get access to the asset type you'll receive.
+1. Get access to the *issuer* for the asset kind you'll receive.
+2. Use the `issuer` to create a `purse` for the asset kind you'll receive.
-3. Receive the message with the payment and deposit the payment in your purse.
+3. Receive the message with the `payment` and deposit the `payment` in your `purse`.

 ## Security properties

-ERTP purse objects have a `deposit` message which takes a payment object as its argument.
-It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so we wouldn't want to let people deposit quatloos and get credit for simoleans).
-Note: quatloos and simoleans are both imaginary currencies.
+An ERTP `purse` has a `deposit` method which takes a `payment` as its argument.
+It first checks that the `payment` is genuine and the same asset kind as the `purse` (any individual `purse` or `payment` can only hold one kind of asset, which is set on their creation.
+So a `purse` might hold Quatloos, meaning it couldn't hold Moola or any other non-Quatloo asset).
+Note: Quatloos and Moola are both imaginary currencies.

-If everything passes the checks, the asset moves from the payment to the purse.
+If everything passes the checks, the assets move from the `payment` to the `purse`.
 If there's a problem, it throws an error.

 After a successful deposit, ERTP guarantees:
-- The payment object is empty.
+- The `payment` is burned (i.e. destroyed).
-- The purse contains the payment's full content.
+- The `purse` contains the total of what it held before plus the `payment`'s full content.
+  - i.e. If the `purse` had 7 Quatloos and the `payment` had 3 Quatloos, after depositing the `payment` the `purse` has 10 Quatloos.

-When the `deposit` call throws an error (i.e. something went wrong), ERTP guarantees:
+When the `deposit()` call throws an error (i.e. something went wrong), ERTP guarantees:
-- The alleged payment is in the same state as before the call.
+- The alleged `payment` is in the same state as before the call.
-- The purse is in the same state as before the call.
+- The `purse` is in the same state as before the call.

+In other words, a failed attempt to deposit a 3 Quatloo `payment` in a 7 Quatloo `purse` means the `payment` continues to exist and hold 3 Quatloos, and the `purse` continues to hold 7 Quatloos.

 ## Issuers and mints

-Other key ERTP objects are:
+Other key ERTP components are:

+- **Mints**: Make new digital assets as a new `Payment`. `Mints` only make one kind of asset (these can be currencies, objects for use in games, property rights, etc.
+In these docs, we use an imaginary currency, Quatloos, for our examples).
-- **Mints**: Issue new digital assets as a new Payment.
-Mints only issue one type of asset (quatloos, simoleons, moola, etc. Note that these are all imaginary currencies used as examples.)
-We refer to that type as the mint's *Brand*.
-So if a mint issues quatloos, it's a quatloo brand mint.
-Only mints can issue new digital assets.
-To mint new assets of a particular type, you must have a reference to that type's mint
+We refer to
+that kind as a `mint`'s *Brand*.
+So if a `mint` issues Quatloos, it's a Quatloo `brand` `mint`.
+Only `mints` can issue new digital assets.
+To mint new assets of a particular kind, you must have a reference to that kind's `mint`.

-- **Issuers**: Create empty purses and payments and map minted assets to them when assets are added or removed.
- Issuers verify and move digital assets.
+- **Issuers**: Create empty `purses`, and manipulate and operate on `payments`. `Issuers` are the authority on which `payments` and `purses` hold what digital assets.

-An issuer's special admin facet is a Mint, and that Mint and Issuer are associated with each other.
-With a reference to an issuer, you can check the validity of a payment in that issuer's mint's assets, as well as claim it either as a new payment to yourself or a purse you control.
+An `issuer`'s special admin facet is a `mint`, and that `mint` and `issuer` have a one-to-one relationship.
+With a reference to an `issuer`, you can check the validity of a `payment` whose asset `brand` is associated with that `issuer`;
+i.e. If you have a reference to the Quatloos `issuer`, you can validate any `payment` made in Quatloos.
+You can also claim the `payment` either as a new `payment` to yourself or a `purse` you control.

-Issuers (i.e. their references) should be gotten from a trusted source and then relied upon as the decider of whether an untrusted payment is valid
+`Issuers` should be gotten from a trusted source and then relied upon as the decider of whether an untrusted `payment` is valid.

-**Note**: There is a one-to-one correspondence between a brand and a mint, a mint and an issuer, and an issuer and a brand.
-In other words, each mint issues a unique kind of digital asset, say, quatloos, and only that kind of asset.
+**Note**: There is a one-to-one correspondence between a `brand`, a `mint`, and an `issuer`.
+In other words:
+  - A `mint` associated with a Quatloos `brand` can only create new Quatloos and is the only `mint` that can create new Quatloos.
+  - A `issuer` associated with a Quatloos `mint` can only operate on Quatloos asset holders.
+It is the only `issuer` that can operate on them.

 ## Amounts
 *Amounts* describe digital assets without having any value of their own.
-Anyone can make one, and they can be sent to anyone.
+Anyone can make one, and they can be sent freely to anyone since they convey no underlying value.
 They have two parts:
-- **Brand**: An unforgeable object identity for the digital asset's type, such as an object that represents quatloos.
+- **Brand**: An unforgeable object identity for the digital asset's kind, such as an object that represents Quatloos.
 - **Value**: How much/many of the asset.
-Fungible values are natural numbers.
-Non-fungible values are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).
+Fungible `values` are natural numbers.
+Non-fungible `values` are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).

 Note: *fungible* means any item in a set can be used.
 For example, for